6 Steps to Make Sure Your Dog is a Polite Houseguest0 comments

 The holidays mean seeing friends and family – in their homes or your home.
 Of course, you are going to be taking along your dog, because he or she is a member of your family!
-A recent SpotOn Holiday Travel Survey revealed that 58% of you plan to travel for the 2020 holidays and 79% of those traveling plan to bring their pup.
-For those not traveling, 31% are hosting the festivities at their home instead.
+For those not traveling, many will be hosting the festivities at their home instead.
 This means a lot of dogs are going to either be visiting or hosting other dogs.

 Is your dog ready for this?
 With a few tips from our partners in the SpotOn Trainer Network, you can get your pup ready to be a polite house guest or a gracious host.